 Marin Airporter Bus from SFO to Sausalito

-Ride Share and Taxi from SFO to Sausalito
+Ride Share or Taxi from SFO to Sausalito

 Uber and Lyft both serve San Francisco and Sausalito.
 Uber fares to Sausalito are likely to be in the $50 to $70 range, depending on the time of day and the amount of traffic, though during evening commute hours the cost could be higher.

-Taxi stands are located downstairs outside the baggage areas for all terminals at SFO.
+Taxi stands are located downstairs outside the baggage areas for all terminals at SFO, on the island across the street from the terminal curb.
+They are generally more expensive than taking ride share services.

 BART and Ferry from SFO to Sausalito